thiago-a-souza/MongoDB/README.md

 - **Query-based design:** designing a database application using the relational model involves describing entities, relationships, constraints, etc. Once created, queries can be designed based on the data model implemented.
 By contrast, modeling a NoSQL application takes the opposite direction.
 Queries should be designed first and then the data around them.
 As a result, the underlying structure will store the data required for targeted queries.

 Despite the recent popularity of NoSQL databases, they are not replacing traditional relational databases.
-In fact, some applications that could benefit from the NoSQL model will choose RDBMS because they have been used for decades, and people are more familiar with this solution.
+In fact, some applications that could benefit from the NoSQL model would still choose RDBMS because they have been used for decades, and people are more familiar with this solution.
 However, they have different purposes and each approach has pros and cons.
 RDBMS are best suited for applications that demand ACID transactions, non-negotiable data consistency, and strict schemas.
-On the other hand, applications handling huge volumes of data that require high performance, real-time responses, and consistency is not critical, NoSQL databases should be considered.
+On the other hand, NoSQL databases are recommended for applications handling huge volumes of data that require high performance, real-time responses, and not critical levels of data consistency.

 # MongoDB